 - James Leloudis, Professor of History at UNC Chapel Hill, Associate Dean for Honors, and Director of the James M. Johnston Center for Undergraduate Excellence

 Day Two: Tuesday, March 29

 9:00 - 10:15 AM Session 4: Case Study: Spotlight on Wilson, North Carolina

 Wilson, NC offers a powerful case study for successful investment in rural communities.
-In this discussion, panelists will provide insight into Wilson’s journey and the revitalization efforts that have contributed to its being described as “the next innovation hub in North Carolina.”
+In this discussion, panelists provided insight into Wilson’s journey and the revitalization efforts that have contributed to its being described as “the next innovation hub in North Carolina.”
 Moderated by Anderson Clayton, Broadband Analyst, Rural Innovation Strategies, Inc.

 10:30 - 11:45 AM Session 5: Vital Infrastructure and Broadband Access